-2.6.2.3 Execution of a script during updates
+2.6.2.3 Execution of a script during updates (ISM 2.4.0.b or later)

 You can execute an arbitrary script saved on an external host before or after the firmware updates of target nodes.

 You can use this feature when you want to shut down target nodes in advance on which you are executing Offline Update, when you want to reboot target nodes after the completion of Online Update, and other cases.